Correspondence to Mary Leavitt

 Scope and Contents

-The collection contains one 4-page letter with envelope written by John McKay (not to be confused with John Mackay of Virginia City mining fame) to Sister Mary Leavitt in Jamestown, Wisconsin.
-In the letter, McKay writes about his feelings of the Civil War and talks about Joseph, possibly his brother, re-enlisting to the Union Army even though he'd been a prisoner of war in the South.
+The collection contains two letters, one written by John McKay (not to be confused with John Mackay of Virginia City mining fame) and the other by John Nelson to their sister Mary Leavitt in Jamestown, Wisconsin.
+In the McKay's letter, he writes about his feelings of the Civil War and talks about Joseph, possibly his brother, re-enlisting to the Union Army even though he'd been a prisoner of war in the South.
 McKay also speaks of his family and marriage possibilities, stating that the only girl he'd think about marrying in the area is a Catholic, and his impression of the people who live in Gold Hill.

 Conditions Governing Access

 Collection is open for research.
 Materials must be used on-site; advance notice suggested.
 Access to parts of this collection may be restricted under provisions of state or federal law.

 Mary Leavitt lived in Wisconsin in the mid-1860s.
 Her brothers, John McKay, a miner, and John Nelson, a mining superintendent, lived in Gold Hill, Nevada Territory in the mid-1860s.

 0.41 Linear Feet (1 folder)